 Outcomes

-Outcomes are propensity predictions, enabling you to predict the likelihood of virtually any action, such as lead conversion or customer churn.
+Outcomes are predictions that tell you how likely individuals are to take virtually any action, such as convert or churn.

 Outcomes overview

-Outcomes are how you create propensity predictions in Faraday.
-With outcomes, you'll describe your business goals–lead conversion, churn reduction, etc–through your cohorts, and Faraday will predict how likely individuals are to achieve that business goal.
+Outcomes are predictions that tell you how likely individuals are to take virtually any action, such as convert or churn.
+Within an outcome, you'll describe your business goal–lead conversion, customer churn, etc–through your cohorts, and Faraday will predict how likely individuals are to achieve that business goal.
 After you create an outcome, Faraday will create a likely-to-buy predictive model for that business goal by applying dozens of strategies to build a range of candidate models, then selecting the one that most accurately predicts your outcome.

 Outcomes are built by choosing which cohort of people you want to score based on their likelihood to enter another cohort that you select.
 When creating an outcome, you'll choose cohorts for three selections:

-• Attrition: the attrition cohort (optional) is where indiduals will enter if they fail to enter the attainment cohort by achieving the outcome.
+- Attrition: The attrition cohort (optional, extremely rare use cases) is where indiduals will enter if they fail to enter the attainment cohort by achieving the outcome.
 Attrition cohort selection is an uncommon use case

 Let's walk through an overall example using these cohorts: scoring leads based on the likelihood that they'll convert and become customers.
 In your outcome, you'll select the attainment cohort customers, as the goal of your outcome is that leads will enter the customers cohort and become customers.
 You'll leave the attrition cohort empty, as you don't necessarily want to discard the leads who don't attain this outcome.
 Lastly, your eligibility cohort will be your leads, as you're only interested in how likely it is that your leads will become customers.
 With these selections, Faraday will use your current customers as a baseline against which your leads will be scored on the likelihood that they'll become just like your customers.